remote-system-maintenance

 snap list --all | awk '/disabled/{print $1, $3}'

-Remove specific revision
+# Remove specific revision

-snap remove --revision=
+snap remove <package-name> --revision=<revision-number>

-Expected Results
+Expected results

 • Journal vacuuming: 300-600 MB

-• Snap revision cleanup: 500 MB to 2 GB (!)
+• Snap revision cleanup: 500 MB to 2 GB

-• Package cache purging: 100-500 MB
+• Package cache purge: 100-500 MB

-Documentation Requirements
+Documentation requirements

-1. System Identification: hostname, OS version, kernel, operator
+1. System identification -- hostname, OS version, kernel, operator

-2. Resource States: initial/final disk/memory/CPU usage
+2. Resource states -- initial and final disk/memory/CPU usage

-3. Actions Taken: commands executed, MB/GB freed per category
+3. Actions taken -- commands executed, MB/GB freed per category

-4. Follow-up Recommendations: remaining issues, future needs
+4. Follow-up recommendations -- remaining issues, future needs

-Time Commitment
+Time commitment

 Documentation

-See skills/SKILL.md for complete maintenance procedures.
+See skills/SKILL.md for the complete maintenance procedures.

 Philosophy